maxym-dzyba/Marketplace-Revenue-Analyzis/README.md

 ## Data Cleaning
 - The amount of rows in customer table equals the amount of rows of orders table.
 If one customer makes 3 orders, there will be 3 duplicates of the same customer in customer table.
-Decision is not to clean duplicates, but remember about this.
+Decision is not to clean duplicates, but keep in mind.
 - In olist_order_reviews_dataset there are 138 rows with NULL-value of all column.
 Decision is to delete them.
-- A lot of the records in olist_order_reviews_dataset have bad formatting.  **_Reccomendation** is to understand the reason of it and find a solution how ti fix it_
+- A lot of the records in olist_order_reviews_dataset have bad formatting.  **_Reccomendation is to understand the reason of it and find a solution how ti fix it__**
-- 610 products in olist_products_dataset table has no info _Reccomendation is to fill the info about products_
+- 610 products in olist_products_dataset table has no info **_Reccomendation is to fill the info about products_**
 - 2 products category (pc_gamer and portateis_cozinha_e_preparadores_de_alimentos) has not translations in product_category_name_translation table.
 Decision - insert 2 rows in table manually

 ## Analysis